-The following APIs are for use in agents that run in AIX WPARs, Solaris zones and Project.
+The following APIs are for use in agents that run in AIX WPARs, Solaris zones and Project, and Linux Docker containers.
 Note that zones are supported by Solaris version 10 and above.

 Note: Container support is available only with agent version V50 or later.